Home

 Enter Autocad – 2D is a Drawing

-Enter Solid Modeling – 3D is a Solid.
+Enter Solid Modeling – A Solid is 3D

 I am going to skip the history of CAD here but you can see another Article with the history included if you are interested.

-By the late 1990’s solid modeling was in place.
+By the late 1990’s solid modeling was well in place.
 We know all the products.
-We still created drawings, notice I didn’t say 2D drawings because that would have been redundant.
-But instead of drawing the views we would create instances of the part in different orientations in a separate part of the program or an external module that was specifically design to create drawings or other documentation.
+We still created drawings, notice I didn’t say 2D drawings because that would be redundant.
+But instead of drawing the views we would create instances of the part in different orientations in a separate part of the program or an external module that was specifically design to create AIDs or other documentation.

-At this time CAM (Computer Aided Manufacturing) using CNC (Computer Numeric Control) could take a surface or solid model and create programs that would drive the mills.
-They would use the drawings only for inspection.
-Soon someone said “Why make drawings?”.
+At this time CAM (Computer Aided Manufacturing) using CNC (Computer Numeric Control) could take a surface or solid model and create programs that would drive the 2 or 3 axis mills.
+They would use the AIDs (drawings) only for inspection.
+Soon someone said “Why make AIDs (drawings)?”.
 Now this does sound like a obvious question.

 You tell me which is more clear and easier to understand.

 But we still need to know how to detail and present GT&D information for inspection.
-This format is very hard to utilize in checking and reviewing the design.
+The PMI format is very hard to utilize in checking and reviewing the design.

 We need a standard.

-We have made a mess of PDM (Part Data Management) and PLM (Part Lifetime Management).
+We have made a mess of PDM (Product Data Management) and PLM (Product Lifecycle Management).

 So how do we do this without specialty software.